Lady on a beach with a credit card in hand

 3. You’ve been charged for a product or service but never received it.

-4. The retailer or trader you purchased the product or service from goes out of business before you got what you paid for.
+4. The retailer or trader you purchased the product or service from goes out of business before you took receipt of what you paid for.

-So, in the world of holidays, this could be the airline your flight’s with going bust.
-Or the hotel resort you’re booked in at being advertised as 5-star, but in reality, being a two.
-Or if you paid for an excursion while you’re abroad but the company never actually took you on it.
-To name just a few.
+In the world of holidays, this could be the airline your flight’s with going bust.
+Or, the hotel resort you’re booked with being advertised as 5-star, but in reality, being a two.
+These are just a couple of many possible scenarios where Section 75 could assist you.

 Don’t overspend on your credit card

-When you’re spending on your plastic, it can be easy to get carried away - especially when you’re off on your jollies.
+When you’re spending on your plastic, it can be easy to get carried away - especially when you’re off on holiday.
 A flight here, hotel stay there, and a nice meal out to round off a fun day in the sun.
 It all adds up.

 Can I claim on my credit card if I cancel my holiday?